Trump administration clearly prioritising bilateral ties with India: Jaishankar - www.lokmattimes.com

 "President Trump and Prime Minister Modi at that time took a number of initiatives, and we have seen that mature in many ways.
 And the third impression was, with regard to the Quad, a very strong sense that the current administration would reciprocate our desire as well to take the Quad further, to intensify its activities," he added.

-Jaishankar represented Prime Minister Narendra Modi as his Special Envoy at the inaugural function of President Donald Trump in Washington DC today.
+Jaishankar represented Prime Minister Narendra Modi as his special envoy at the inaugural function of President Donald Trump in Washington DC, today.
 He carried a letter from the Prime Minister for President Trump.
-Donald Trump took oath as the 47th US President on January 20.
+Donald Trump took the oath as the 47th US President on January 20.

 Secretary of State Marco Rubio met Jaishankar in Washington DC, reaffirming the shared commitment to strengthening the US-India partnership.